 Overhydration occurs when your body takes in too much water.
 When your body has too much water, it throws the balance off between the water and sodium levels in your blood – a potentially life-threatening condition.
 Overhydration might not have the reputation that dehydration does, but it is a genuine and serious condition that is detrimental to rider health.

 It IS possible to drink too much water!

 Major Causes of Overhydration

-Overhydration occurs in one of two ways: excessive water intake or water retention.
-Excessive water intake is precisely what it implies; your body has too much water in its system.
+Overhydration occurs in one of two ways: excessive hydration or water retention.
+Excessive hydration is precisely what it implies; your body has too much water in its system.
 Water retention occurs when your body is not getting rid of water as it should.

 Overhydration through excessive water intake can happen on a conscious and unconscious level.
 A common cause of conscious excessive water intake would be drinking too much water while riding.
 An unconscious cause would be increased thirst as a result of taking medication.

 Water retention is normally the result of a medical condition.
 Kidney issues are a major contributor to water retention problems, along with cirrhosis and congestive heart failure.

 The common symptoms of being over hydrated include: